MichaelNeas/laboratory/practice/swift/iOS.md

 - angular damping controls how fast an object's rotation slows down
 - Pixel-perfect collision detection is the slowest of all options.
 - update() method is called once every frame
+- SKTexture lets us change the image of an SKSpriteNode without having to delete and recreate it.
+- A physics body with isDynamic set to false will no longer be affected by gravity.
+- removeAllActions() removes the actions immediately rather than waiting for them to complete.

 ## Instruments
 - Profile your application